Gearbox-protocol/dev-docs-old/docs/documentation/intro.md

 The protocol is implemented as a suite of upgradable smart contracts that together create a credit provider which is accessible and confined only to a wallet which we define as a "Credit Account".
 By design the system is secure, self-custodial, and functions without any trusted intermediaries who may selectively restrict access.

-There is currently one versions of the Gearbox protocol.
+There are currently two versions of the Gearbox protocol.
 V1 is open source and licensed under the "Business Source License" which is viewable [**here**](https://github.com/Gearbox-protocol/gearbox-contracts/blob/master/LICENSE).
+V2 is open source and licensed under the "Business Source License" which is viewable [**here**](https://github.com/Gearbox-protocol/gearbox-contracts/blob/master/LICENSE).

 Each version of Gearbox, once deployed, will function in perpetuity, with 100% uptime, provided the continued existence of the Ethereum blockchain.

 ## How does the Gearbox protocol allow to take credit onchain in a safe way?